-DePaul University College of LAS > Student Resources > Undergraduate Advising >
+College of Liberal Arts & Social Sciences > Student Resources > Undergraduate Advising > FAQ

 All students must complete the following university graduation requirements beyond their college specific degree requirements.